Originally published in Graduate School of Public and International Affairs

 Law and politics, criminal justice, constitutional law, jurisprudence, American judicial process, political theory, law and literature, law and philosophy, philosophy of science, biometrics.

 Select Publications and Funded Research

-- Forthcoming publication: Losing Ourselves in Cyberspace (Cambridge University Press, 2017)
+- Forthcoming publication: Social Media and Morality: Losing Our Self Control?
+(Cambridge University Press, May 2018)

 - America Identified: Biometric Technology and Society (MIT Press, 2010)